Showing posts with label University of Wyoming. Show all posts

 Teaching the art of 'tameshiwari' outside geology museum

-at University of Wyoming in Laramie (UW photo service) in
+at University of Wyoming in Laramie (UW photo service).

-A martial artist from Gilbert enjoys training in martial arts as much as he enjoys rocks, stars, writing, research, music, and Sindonology.
-He began training in martial arts in 1964, when safety equipment for full-contact karate included an athletic cup and a lot of guts (no padded gloves, boots, or head gear), and the entire body and head was considered a target.
-But through time, after training in more than a dozen martial arts and earning several black belts, he was inducted into several Halls-of-Fame for martial arts, science, and polymath.
+One martial artist from Gilbert, Arizona enjoys training in martial arts as much as he enjoys rocks, stars, writing, research, music, and Sindonology.
+It all began in 1964, when safety equipment for full-contact karate included an athletic cup - period!
+Oh, and also a lot of guts since no one had thought to use padded gloves, shoes, or head gear of any kind as the entire body and head were considered good targets for full force punches, kicks, elbows and knees.
+After all, this was 1964!
+Soke Hausel indicates that athletic cups were totally useless against receiving full-force front kicks to the groin.
+Usually, one would just lie flat on the tatami and groan!
+Even so, over the decades and after training in more than a dozen martial arts while earning several black belts, he was inducted into Halls-of-Fame for martial arts, science, and as a polymath.

-During a sojourn to mosquito-infested Alaska to consult for WestGold in the late 1980s, Soke lived in a tent and searched for gold in a region surrounded by bears, caribou, and extremely aggressive mosquitos.
-But, he continued to train in karate and kobudo and by time he left the Kuskokwim Mountains, the group of geologists found the mother lode: one of the largest gold deposits discovered in all of history.
+While on a sojourn into mosquito-infested Alaska consulting for WestGold in the late 1980s, Soke lived in a tent while searched for gold surrounded by bears, caribou, and extremely aggressive mosquitos.
+Even so, he continued training in karate and kobudo at every opportunity.
+But by time he left the Kuskokwim Mountains, a group of 7 geologists (that included Soke) made history after discovering the Donlin Creek lode gold deposit - the mother lode: one of the largest gold deposits discovered in all of history - a deposit with a minimum value of $133 billion at today's gold price of $3,325/ounce!
+But some think that the deposit may contain more than double the drilled resources (Dr. Paul Graff, personal communication).

-Back at the university, he periodically took breaks from field research after walking all day in the hills at South Pass, Seminoe Mountains, Rattlesnake Hills, Laramie Mountains, and Owl Creek Mountains of Wyoming, to kick and punch flies, trees, and rocks.
-And his lightning fast reflexes saved him more than once from the fangs of rattlesnakes.
+Back at the university, Soke periodically took breaks from field research after walking all day in the hills at South Pass, Seminoe Mountains, Rattlesnake Hills, Laramie Mountains, Owl Creek Mountains, Granite Mountains, Medicine Bow Mountains and the Sierra Madre of Wyoming, to kick and punch flies, trees, and rocks.
+And his lightning fast reflexes saved him more than once from fangs of rattlesnakes.

 When he wasn't breaking rocks with a geologist hammer, he was breaking rocks with his empty hand.
 Soke is a certified kyoju (professor of martial arts) by Juko Kai and taught karate, kobudo, jujutsu, samurai arts, and self-defense classes and clinics in the Departments of Physical Education, Kinesiology, Extended Studies, and Club Sports.
 He also offered annual clinics to ROTC, Religious Studies, Faculty, Staff, Students, Sororities, and the Public, for over 30 years at the university.
 In-between classes, clinics and research, he traveled to consult for mining companies, lectured to 400+ groups, and wrote and published nearly 1,000 abstracts, professional papers, magazine articles and books.

-Part of his training regimen included stadium stairs, weight-training (squatted 800-pounds at a body weight of only 160 pounds), and lots and lots of kata, bunkai, and body hardening (shitai kori).
-And like any other martial artist, he periodically pulled a muscle or two, injured his lower spine lifting too much weight and was one busy guy!
+Part of his training for physical fitness included running stadium stairs, weight-training (squatted 800-pounds at a body weight of only 160 pounds), and lots and lots of kata, bunkai, and body hardening (kitae kori).
+And like any other martial artist, he periodically pulled a muscle or two, injured his lower back lifting too much weight and was one busy guy!
 Soke suggests people get physically old when they lose too much strength in their legs.
-Thus, it is very important to exercise one's legs if you plan to use them.
-He indicates one of the best exercise he knows for legs is to get two grandsons (or daughters) and place one on each foot, and then go for a walk!
+Thus, it is very important to exercise one's legs if you plan to use them when you become a senior citizen.
+He indicates one of the best exercise he knows for legs is to get two grandsons and place one on each foot, and then go for a walk!
 And don't forget about your arms!
+Other exercises that he does every week are katas (karate forms), squat kicks, stretching, and linear squats.
+For instance, today (May 5, 2025), Soke, at an age of 75 and body weight of 182 pounds, pushed 900+ pounds of weight discs (20 45-lb discs) along with the 100- to 170-pound sled for a total of 1,000 to 1,070 pounds

-Today, grandpa/Soke trains in a local gym in Gilbert, Arizona after retiring from the university, the Wyoming Geological Survey and consulting.
-You may see him at the gym stacking 720-pounds or more on a leg press.
-In April, 2023, he was seen lifting 5-times his body weight at 175-pounds: he squatted 900-pounds using a leg press.
+In 2023, grandpa/Soke at a local gym in Gilbert, Arizona stacked 720-pounds on a leg press.
+In April, 2023, he was seen lifting 5-times his body weight (175-pounds): when he again squatted 900-pounds of weight discs using a leg press.
 A few days later, he squatted 920 pounds.
-But he indicates that the incline leg press is nothing like squatting free weights, where one must focus on balance and have a strong back, legs and knees.
-He notes that at his age "it's just nice to be able to walk around".
+But he realizes that the incline press is nothing like squatting free weights, where one must focus on balance and have a strong back, legs and knees.
+But he notes that at his age, he is lucky to still practice karate 8 or more times a week and to "be able to walk around".
+So, if you are a senior, you should quit thinking that you are old and start exercising regularly and especially train in Okinawa karate and kobudo!
+If you don't, you are likely to end up like many seniors who push around walkers!

-He has dedicated much of his life to learning karate as well as kobudo (the ancient art of weapons/tools for self-defense) and is searching for local church groups in Gilbert, Chandler and Mesa, to teach free, weekly self-defense classes in 2024-05, as well as a possibly teaching social groups (seniors, women, etc) in the East Valley.
+Soke has dedicated much of his life to learning karate as well as kobudo (the ancient art of weapons/tools for self-defense) and continues searching for local church groups in Gilbert, Chandler and Mesa, to teach free, weekly, martial arts classes, as well as a social groups (seniors, women, etc) in the East Valley.

 Monday, August 12, 2019